 Izzy got back on his feet and rubbed at his head, then looked at Yolei, who was sitting on her butt with her legs splayed, looking dazed.
 "I… good thinking, Yolei," he said, going over and helping her up.
 "How did you come up with that?"

 Yolei laughed nervously as her face burned.
-"W-well, we were gonna get smashed anyway; I just said what I was thinking," she admitted.
+"W-well, we were gonna get smashed anyway; I just said what I was thinking," she said.

 "Seriously?!"
 Mimi asked, scrambling to her feet. "'We should have stayed home?'
 That was the answer?!"

 Izzy took in the words and found he was smiling.
 The sphinx was right; between getting to know the new kids, investigating the D3s, hunting down the Crests and temples and working together with Willis, he really had grown.
-"Thank you," he said to the sphinx.
-"I won't forget this."
+"Thank you," he said, "I won't forget this."

-"Now, go.
-Continue to the remaining trial," the sphinx boomed, "and have a nice day."
+"Now, continue to the remaining trial," the sphinx boomed, "and have a nice day."

 The walls stopped where they had begun, the sphinx's eyes went dark and the room fell silent.
 The door slid open again with a loud crack.
 "Well… I guess that's that," Tentomon said.
 "Good job, Izzy."